plooploops/Azure-AD-Routing/README.md

 http://localhost:8080/

-And we can test with http://localhost:8080/webapp endpoint in the browser.
+And we can test with http://localhost:8080/webAppDirect endpoint in the browser.

+We can use the end point /webappclientcredential as a smoke test from the app service or from localhost too.
+This will not include additional prompts (blanket approach).

 We can also utilize CURL or Postman for the other endpoint too.

 POST http://localhost:8080/webapi and the JSON payload.

+We can use the endpoint /webappclientcredential with POST from the app service or from localhost too.
+This will not include additional prompts (blanket approach).

 Assuming that our credentials are picked up in the domain, we should have redirects to the URL that we specified in the tenant db.